-What can you make with a Dutch oven?
+What can I make with a Dutch oven?

-These sturdy cast-iron pots are incredible -- you can accomplish almost any cooking task in a Dutch oven and when you get a piece of meat going low and slow with a braising like stock, wine or brandy, some very magical things can happen.
+The list of what you can do in a Dutch oven is long -- very long.
+But when you get a piece of meat going low and slow with a braising like stock, wine or brandy, some very magical things can happen.
 Because of the unparalleled heat retention, a Dutch oven is perfect for building a slow Sunday red sauce or making stock from last night's roast chicken.
-Dutch ovens are truly one of the most versatile pots you can own, and a lot of home cooks will tell you it's their favorite-- myself included.
-Folks get very attached to them too, and a really good Dutch oven made by a high-end producer like , or will last for decades, if not longer.
+The ability to withstand high oven temps makes them an ideal piece of cookware for baking, browning and braising meat.
+They're the best possible pot for dishes that need to be cooked low and slow, such as stews, sauces and tender roasts.
+Dutch ovens are truly one of the most versatile pots you can own, and many home cooks -- myself included -- will tell you it's their favorite piece of cookware.

 If you're in the market for your first Dutch oven or are replacing or upgrading the one you have, here are a few of the best Dutch ovens in various styles and price ranges to consider, as well as what to look for when choosing a new Dutch oven.

-What to look for when buying a Dutch oven
+What should I look for when buying a Dutch oven?

 What shape and weight should a Dutch oven be?